aws-samples/sagemaker-studio-mlflow-integration/README.md

 This sample is made of 4 different stacks:
 * [`MLflowVPCStack`](./cdk/lib/mlflow-vpc-stack.ts)
-    * deploys a MLfLow tracking server on a serverless infrastructure running on ECS and Fargate on a private subnet
+    * deploys MLfLow tracking server and MLflow gateway AI on a serverless infrastructure running on ECS and Fargate on a private subnet
     * deploys an Aurora Serverless database for the data store and S3 for the artifact store.
 * [`RestApiGatewayStack`](./cdk/lib/rest-api-gateway-stack.ts)
-    * exposes the MLFlow server via a PrivateLink to an REST API Gateway.
+    * exposes the MLFlow server and gateway AI via a PrivateLink to an REST API Gateway.
     * deploys a Cognito User Pool to manage the users accessing the UI.
     * deploy a Lambda Authorizer to verify the JWT token with the Cognito User Pool ID keys and returns IAM policies to allow or deny a request.
     * adds IAM Authorizer.
 This will be applied to the